mmartin-sub/web-saas/README.md

 - [ ] there are some dict.common! for exmple in the code, not sure why ! is needed
 - [ ] Create an account (register page) should have sign-up button, not Login with email
 - [ ] Github auth was not working, code has been removed
+- [ ] (Link preview)[https://linkpreview.xyz/] reports preview of web site with logo not centered properly

 ## Extra Documentation